Black in Paris: My Study Abroad Story

 My absolute FAVORITE place in Paris!
 Set in the 18th arrondissement, the charming hilltop Montmartre district (also known as "La Butte") is a former artists' village once inhabited by Picasso and Dalí, and home to the domed Sacré-Cœur basilica.

-If you're looking for amazing views of Paris, this place is it.
+If you're looking for amazing views of Paris while studying abroad, this place is it.
 Climb the steps of the basilica, turn around, and let your mouth drop open!
 You'll get views of the Notre Dame, Eiffel Tower, Panthéon, and so much more from this vantage point.
 There are sweeping views of the city all over Montmartre from its steep, winding streets.
 I would wander through the corridors and down the cobbled streets all day, waving to artists along the sidewalks and stopping by crepe cafes and small shops.
 The iconic Moulin Rouge cabaret below draws many nightclubbers, and retro-cool bars and eateries dot the edgy Lamarck area.

 Montmartre is also home to "Little Africa."
 Ever heard of La Goutte d’Or?
 It’s a neighborhood to the east of Montmartre, and its name literally translates to “The Drop of Gold.”
 The eateries, shops, and market in this area are full of sights, sounds and smells native to places like Accra, Dakar and Abidjan.
 It is a gathering place for Europe's largest population of African immigrants who frequent the neighborhood for shopping, fellowship and food.
 Oh, gosh, the FOOD!
 There are so many choices, but many will tell you that the best African meal in Paris is served from one of the many food trucks.